Jean-MarcHarvengt/T-COMPUTER/README.md

 # BOM

-All the components needed are listed below<br>
+All the components needed are listed below.<br>
-SMD resistors and ceramic capacitors are of type 805<br>
+SMD resistors and ceramic capacitors are of type 805.<br>

 <p align="left">
   <img width="640" height="480" src="/images/diybom.jpg">